elmerdotdev/ciccc-web-2-midterm/README.md

 # Web 2 - Midterm: Movie Web App

 **Goal:** Design and build a movie website app where it displays the trending movies and TV series of the day.
-The website should also include a search bar which the user can use to search.
+The website should also include a search bar that the user can use to search for a title.

 ## Instructions ✔️